Policy Associate - J-PAL Global

 Organization: You are a strategic thinker.
 You can handle multiple projects at once, meet deadlines, and effectively manage your time.

 Attitude: You love learning.
 You are passionate about international development policy and the rigorous research that informs it.
-You are self-motivated, work hard, and enjoy working in teams.
+You are agile, adaptable, self-motivated, hardworking, and collaborative.

 How to Apply

 Ready to join a team of supportive, engaging, and fun colleagues?
-Have permanent U.S. work authorization?
 Apply now.